🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 What are the listing incentives and resources offered by Google Cloud Marketplace?

-To drive transaction volume, the GCP Marketplace offers a series of programs, offers and resources to help you succeed.
+To drive transaction volume, the GCP Marketplace offers a series of programs, offers, and resources to help you succeed.

 • The Google Partner Advantage Program, which is a prerequisite to listing on the GCP Marketplace (we’ll speak about this soon), offers multiple tiers of benefits ranging from access to events and training material to discounts and partner incentives.